AnthonyRonning/promptfoo-workshop/README.md

    - Evaluates movie review sentiment classification accuracy
    - Tests the model's ability to correctly identify positive and negative sentiment

-9. **Sentiment Analysis with Original CSV Data** (imdb-csv-eval.yaml)
+9. **IMDB Sentiment Analysis with CSV Data** (imdb-csv-eval.yaml)
    - Uses a custom JS evaluator to work with the original IMDB CSV format
-   - Demonstrates how to use custom evaluators for specialized datasets
+   - Demonstrates how to use custom evaluators with existing datasets without modification

 ## Running Multiple Evaluations